 ‘Upscale Urban Attire’, as defined below, is permitted in the Club on Friday evenings after 5:00 p.m.

-‘Smart Casual Attire’ for men means shirts with collars and sleeves or turtleneck sweaters and tailored pants.
-‘Smart casual attire’ for women means shirts with collars or blouses, collarless shirts with jackets and tailored pants or skirts.
-In summer, knee length tailored shorts or sleeveless summer dresses are permitted.
+‘Smart Casual Attire’allows for the wearing of collared shirts and blouses with sleeves or turtleneck sweaters and tailored pants or skirts, collarless shirts with jackets and tailored pants or skirts.
+In summer, knee-length tailored shorts or sleeveless summer dresses are permitted.

 ‘Upscale Urban Attire’ means dark denim worn with a sports jacket or with a collared shirt.